AyushPathak3011/Melodify/README.md

 # Melodify

 Melodify was created by a crew who is intersted in development as well as music.
-We wanted to integrate music and music theory with technology and created Melodify
+The aim of melodify is to integrate music and music theory with technology.

 Melodify is a project which helps in production of melodies based on the users's mood.